 - What learning strategies are being produced by learners?

 - How do we know that learning is taking place?

 - How do all of these forces come together at different moments to shape how, what and why a learner learns?

 - What are our assumptions and beliefs that shape such understandings of learning?

 I personally do not believe such questions are reserved for formal education settings and that museum teams can also benefit from continuous critical thinking around these ideas.
 The process of documentation can support such investigations when used by teams as a mean to consider, challenge and transform the assumptions, beliefs and understandings that shape a learning context.
 Many of these assumptions are formed and maintained implicitly and therefore require active debate, visbility and questioning from multiple perspectives to explore the complexity of practices.
 Or as Lenz-Taguchi (2009) describes, the process of documentation becomes a pedagogical one when it is used as a tool for learning and change.
-This then allows for the production of new theories, ideas and alternate ways of thinking about early childhood education discourses and practices.
+This then allows for the production of new theories, ideas and alternate ways of thinking about early childhood education practices.